 Montana has no sales tax at either the state or local levels.

-Montana also has a "bed tax" of 4 percent on overnight lodging that supports the state's tourism promotion efforts and also contributes funds to state parks, historic sites and other important programs.
+Montana also has a "bed tax" of 4% on overnight lodging that supports the state's tourism promotion efforts and also contributes funds to state parks, historic sites and other important programs.

 Personal and real property taxes

 In Montana, household goods are exempt from property taxes.
 However, property taxes are assessed on farm machinery, heavy equipment, automobiles, trucks and business equipment.
-Per capita fee also is collected on livestock.
+A per capita fee also is collected on livestock.